We began this way of life without even realizing exactly what we were doing. Here is our timeline in a nutshell:

 2012: Our business partner and good friend had a pulmonary embolism.
 That hit our business hard, and we decided we were not yet comfortable going fully nomadic until we built things back up again.

 2014: We had built a business back up again, and were hoping to begin traveling internationally, when Dan got critically ill.
 At the same time, our youngest daughter was discovered to have special needs.
 We had to decide if we were going to stay in Arizona and recoup, or whether we were going to adapt our dream of full-time travel in a way that would allow us to stay in America for our healthcare coverage, while being inexpensive enough we didn’t need to worry about money for a bit.
 Thank goodness my cousin gave us the option to try-before-we-buy with his vintage RV.
 We decided that instead of starting off internationally, we’d travel within the US to have access to medical coverage.
 And that is just what we did for the next 18 months, free of financial pressure or time constraints.
-We sold our entire home worth of furniture and belongings, including 2 luxury cars, bought a Thousand Trails membership, and lived with virtually no money needed for rent or utilities.
+We sold our entire executive-home worth of furniture and belongings, including 2 luxury cars, bought a Thousand Trails membership, and lived with virtually no money needed for rent or utilities.
 We saw much of the country, while getting plenty of fresh air and exercise.
 It was a very healing time, and in many ways the time of our lives!

 2015: This was a fantastic year where we had deepened relationships with many families on the road, seen much of the country, exercised regularly and enjoyed ourselves thoroughly.
 The company Jen held stock in was acquired and we were able to cash out her ownership share.
 At the same time Dan’s health improved and he partnered to start another company.

 2016: It became clear in January that Dan was going to need to return to Scottsdale for at least 6 months to at least get systems up and running.
-We knew we had a little time though, and so we purchased cheap one-way tickets to Italy, as there was no way we were going to stop traveling before even experiencing our original goal of international travel.
+We knew we had a little time though, and so we purchased cheap one-way tickets to Italy, as there was no way we were going to stop traveling before even experiencing our original goal of being international nomads.
 We spent February through July living in Italy, Greece, Turkey, England, Ireland & Wales.
 On July 5 Dan flew back to Arizona, and Jen continued RVing for another few months so the kids and she could catch up with their beloved RVing community, before joining Dan for Christmas at the end of the year.

 2017: We have settled into a lovely home in North Scottsdale.
 While the pool and spa are fabulous, the weather is fantastic, and the space to spread out is appreciated, we all still love traveling!
 We don’t consider ourselves as having stopped.
 This just feels like a return to the slow-travel we began with nearly a decade ago.
 We have found a balance that works for now by spending most of our time in our home base with our local homeschooling friends and business community, and some time in the RV in between Los Angeles and San Diego where we get to visit with the RV community as they pass through the area.
 We have also found a local adventure in the form of a sailboat, which we are all learning to crew.
 In addition, Jen keeps her hand in the nomadic worldschooling community as admin of the Worldschoolers facebook group, by taking multiple international trips with the kids throughout the year, and by speaking at family travel conferences such as ProjectWorldschool.com and FamilyTravelSummit.com